 III.
 Peer Review: Manuscripts will be subject to a double blind peer review process by at least two external reviewers.
 EIC invites these reviewers based on their areas of expertise and relevant research background.
 Every attempt will be made to ensure that a minimum of two substantial reviews are obtained for each manuscript.
 IJVLMS asks reviewers to complete their reviews within 3-4 weeks.
 The reviews are submitted to the journal, along with a recommendation to accept or reject the paper, or a request for revision (major or minor revision).

 IV.
 EIC Decision: The Editor-in-Chief considers all the returned reviews before making an overall decision.
 In case the reviewers’ comments differ widely, EIC may deem it necessary to invite additional reviewers before coming to a decision.
 The decision will be communicated to the author along with the reviewers’ comments.
 EIC decision at this stage can be accept, reject or revision needed.

 V. Revision Required: If minor/major revision is required, authors will be advised to revise and resubmit the manuscript in accordance with the provided comments.
 They will have 15 days (with limited extensions possible) to resubmit the manuscript (with revised areas highlighted) along with a “Response to Reviewers” file.
 Once received, the paper will be subject to another review to determine if revisions have been properly made.
 If only a minor revision was requested this follow-up review might be handled by the EIC.

 VI.
 Final Decision: If accepted, manuscript will undergo a final screening for technical and language correctness.
-Proceeding to the next step will depend on authors’ full cooperation at this stage.
+The paper will proceed to the next step provided the authors fully cooperate at this stage.
 The manuscript will then be forwarded for proofreading and publication.